cyberflamingo/exobrain/transport-layer.md

 Important concept to grasp are:

-- Multiplexing
-- Demultiplexing
+- Multiplexing, demultiplexing, and the use of network ports
-- How ports works with IP addresses
+- How ports works with IP addresses (conceptualy, a network sockets)
+- Socket object (at implementation level)
-- Network reliability and its engineering
+- Network (un)reliability and its engineering
+- Connection-oriented and connectionless protocol
 - Difference and trade-offs of TCP and UDP
+- Three-way-handshake (SYN, SYN ACK, ACK)
+- Congestion avoidance in TCP

 Internet Protocol and its system of addressing intend to provide communication between _hosts_ (devices).
 Hosts can be on the same or a